1980s – Early days

 Responding to feedback from Alexandra’s Africa guests, who suggested introducing a shorter Safari for those with less time, Alexandra’s Africa launched their 8 day Getaway Safari experience.
 “The pace is a little faster” Alexandra tells us “because we don’t spend 3 nights in each location, but we include the same blend of wildlife, nature and cultural experiences that our guests tell us they enjoy so much.”

 2020 – Launching Our Retreats

 Something Alexandra and her team felt was missing in their portfolio was an experience grounded in the principles of sustainable tourism that created even more opportunity for community involvement.
 From this the idea of offering retreats emerged as a way of creating space and time for guests and locals to connect more meaningfully around a cultural theme whilst learning and sharing experiences and interests.
 The problem was, Alexandra told us “we struggled to find the right location for this – years of scouting had not led us to anything suitable.”
 However that changed in 2019 when after a period of intensive scouting, networking and consultation with the team at Love Limpopo – the team was guided to a perfect location this.
-There are now two retreats on offer: the photography/videography retreat led by Ronel Sevior, and the African Village Singing retreat led by Solly Nkhumane, for those who love to sing and are looking for new experiences.
+There are now three retreats on offer: the photography/videography retreat led by Ronel Sevior, the African Village Singing retreat led by Solly Nkhumane for those who love to sing, and our latest Yoga & Storytelling Retreat – all designed for those looking for soft adventure and new experiences.
 When it comes to singing Alexandra tells us that she has been reliably informed that it isall about the Oxytocin.
 Far be it from us to argue!